Yuya Yokoyama

 Yūya Yokoyama (横山 雄哉, Yokoyama Yūya) is a Japanese former professional baseball pitcher.
-He has played in his entire career with the Nippon Professional Baseball (NPB) for the Hanshin Tigers.
+He played in Nippon Professional Baseball (NPB) for the Hanshin Tigers from 2015 to 2020.

 Early baseball career

 Born in Murayama City, Yūya started playing baseball in 2nd grade, and joined the Nakayama Municipal Junior High's baseball club when he entered middle school.
 During his sophomore year in Yamagata Central High School, he played as the team's ace pitcher in both spring and summer Koshien tournaments, but his school never made it past the first round.
 And even though he was often likened to Seibu's Yusei Kikuchi, a highly sought after pitching prodigy out of high school back in 2009, he did not receive any nominations from any of the 12 NPB teams in the 2011 draft.

 Upon graduating high school, he joined Shin Nittetsu Sumikin Kashima to play for the industrial leagues.
 He became known for his cutting sliders and fastballs that maxed at 147 km/h, and was compared to Hanshin's Atsushi Nomi – a fellow lefty who also started his career at the industrial leagues under Osaka Gas.
 He also played for the national team in the 2014 21U Baseball World Cup, where he pitched a total of 10 innings in 3 games, and recorded 20 strikeouts, helping Japan finish second overall.